obsidian-tasks-group/obsidian-tasks/docs/getting-started/auto-suggest.md

      - a bullet with a checkbox (`- [ ]` or `* [ ]`)
      - and the global filter (if any)

-2. You can keep typing, or select one of the menu items in a variety of ways:
+2. You can keep typing (to ignore the suggestions), or select one of the menu items in a variety of ways:

     - mouse-click on menu item
     - use the up/down keyboard keys and then type `Return` or `Enter`
     - type a few more characters, to make the menu items more specific.
 For example, type `pri` to show all the options for setting the task's priority.

+    **Note**: When the `⏎` item is shown at the top of the menu, it is given as a default option to enter a new line instead of choosing a suggestion.
+It is only shown when there is no concrete match.

 3. Here we selected the 'high priority' item, and so now the menu is updated to show the next most likely items you might want to add.
 We are going to select 'recurring (repeat)' from this menu: